This article was updated April 26, 2021.

 - Not-for-profit hospitals

-- Rural health clinics—for purposes of the COVID-19 Telehealth Program, which is authorized by the CARES Act, and not the 1996 Telecommunications Act, both rural and non-rural health clinics are eligible to receive funding
+- Rural Health Clinics (RHC)—for purposes of the COVID-19 Telehealth Program, which is authorized by the CARES Act, and not the 1996 Telecommunications Act, both rural and non-rural health clinics are eligible to receive funding

 - Consortia of health care providers consisting of one or more entities falling into the first seven categories